Armando Evangelista: Vitória Guimarães

-After just five league matches – a win and a loss each – and elimination from the UEFA Europa League qualifiers by Austria's SC Rheindorf Altach, Evangelista was dismissed on 21 September.
-In May 2016, he succeeded Nuno Capucho at Varzim S.C. in the second tier.
+After just five league matches – a win and a loss each – and elimination from the UEFA Europa League qualifiers by Austria's Rheindorf Altach, Evangelista was dismissed on 21 September.

+Three clubs in four years

+In May 2016, Evangelista succeeded Nuno Capucho at Varzim in the second tier.
 He left on 13 October, with the team in 12th.

-In September 2017, Evangelista returned to the second tier at 15th-placed F.C.
-Penafiel for the rest of the season.
+In September 2017, Evangelista returned to the same league at 15th-placed Penafiel for the rest of the season.
 He then signed on for the following campaign, in which he took the team to 8th then left to be replaced by Miguel Leal.

-Evangelista returned to work on 5 February 2020, at U.D.
-Vilafranquense, presiding over only four games as the season was curtailed due to the COVID-19 pandemic and then turning down a new deal.
+Evangelista returned to work on 5 February 2020, at Vilafranquense, presiding over only four games as the season was curtailed due to the COVID-19 pandemic and then turning down a new deal.

+Arouca

-On 15 May 2020, Evangelista moved to second-tier newcomers F.C.
-Arouca.
-In his first season, Arouca came third and then defeated Rio Ave F.C. in the play-offs to reach the Primeira Liga for the first time since 2017.
-After a win over Moreirense F.C. the team made the Taça da Liga semi-finals for the first time the 2022–23 season, where they lost 2–1 to Sporting CP.
+On 15 May 2020, Evangelista moved to second-tier newcomers Arouca.
+In his first season, Arouca came third and then defeated Rio Ave in the play-offs to reach the Primeira Liga for the first time since 2017.

+After a win over Moreirense, the team made the Taça da Liga semi-finals for the first time the 2022–23 season, where they lost 2–1 to Sporting CP.
+The league season ended with a club joint-best fifth place, qualifying for the UEFA Europa Conference League.
+Evangelista then turned down a contract renewal and left the club.

+Goiás

+On 9 June 2023, it was reported that Evangelista accepted an offer from Campeonato Brasileiro Série A side Goiás to become their new head coach.
+On 14 November, he was dismissed with the club in the relegation zone.

+Famalicão

+On 20 March 2024, Evangelista returned to Portugal as he was named manager of top tier side Famalicão on a deal until the end of the campaign, replacing João Pedro Sousa who had left by mutual consent a day earlier.